TanishkThoria/Hugo-Programmer/README.md

 	- Supports image thumbnails
 	- Categorizations shown when in list-view
 	- Descriptions shown when in list-view
+	- Tags shown when in list-view
 ## Currenly working on:
 	- Modifying the posts page

 <br/>